isaacnmm/pestpolicy-hugo2XX/content/posts/scabies-vs-bed-bugs/index.md

 ---
 title: Scabies Vs Bed Bugs
 description: Bedbugs and scabies are parasites that'll bite and prey on humans.
-So, what are the differences between scabies vs. bed bugs - and how to kill them-fast ?
-In...
+  So, what are the differences between scabies vs. bed bugs
 slug: /scabies-vs-bed-bugs/
 date: 2025-07-10 00:00:00+00:00
 lastmod: 2025-07-10 00:00:00+03:00